Barrero0717/OOP_Book_Inventory/README.md

 python frontend.py
 ```

-_and you will must see this wondow:_
+_and you will must see this window:_

 ![image](https://user-images.githubusercontent.com/66132335/158262640-f8886ac4-a172-451b-b1fd-96de1baf1253.png)